mediv0/v-bucket/README.md

 ## using with option api

-like vue 2.X apps you can access v-bucket on the vue instace outside of the setup() function. like this:
+like vue 2.X apps you can access v-bucket on the vue instance outside of the setup() function. like this:

 ```javascript
 <script>